marcobt15/Genetic-Algorithm-Simulation/README.md

 `npm run start`

 ## Usage
-A simulation of evolution where our animal (the triangles) chase after food (the circles) using neural networks to create the decision for the animal and a genetic algorithm to evolve the animals based on which ever could collect the most food.
+A simulation of evolution where our animal (the triangles) chase after food (the circles) using neural networks to create the decision for the animal and a genetic algorithm to evolve the animals.